dji-sdk/Onboard-SDK/Onboard_API_Doc/en/FlightControlExplain.md

 </tr>
 <tr>
   <td>HORI_VEL</td>
-  <td>Velocities on pitches & roll directions, need to be referenced to either the ground or body frame</td>
+  <td>Velocities on pitch & roll directions, need to be referenced to either the ground or body frame</td>
 </tr>

 <tr>